Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 The hike that we wanted to do called the Mount Roberts Tramway to Gastineau Peak starts from near the upper Mount Roberts Tramway station.
 From there it’s a 3.9 mi round-trip hike with about 1,889 ft elevation gain.

-Another more strenuous option is to begin at the Mount Roberts Trail trailhead down at sea level and then head your way all the way up at the top.
-You can then utilize the tram to get you down a little bit quicker.
+Another more strenuous option is to begin at the Mount Roberts Trail trailhead at sea level and hike all the way to the top.
+You can then use the tram to get back down a little quicker.
 In that case, you only pay $15.

-If you’re planning to make it up to one of the peaks, you may have to navigate through snow or ice so crampons might be necessary.
+If you’re planning to make it up to one of the peaks, you may have to navigate snow or ice, so crampons could be necessary.
 This could be the case even in June or possibly July.

 Also, there is an area at the upper station where you can clean the mud from your boots.